Auquan/auquantoolbox/README.rst

 and then start implementing the methods in that file.
 Use pair_trading_params.py and meanreversion_trading_params.py as exmaples for motivations.
 Detailed explanation for the trading system can be found [here](https://bitbucket.org/auquan/auquantoolbox/src/master/backtester/README.md)

+Please delete the dist folder before you do this.

 PIP Package:
 Bump version in setup.py then run the following commands: python setup.py sdist